Asheladia/TraderbotAdvisor/README.md

-●Use nltk and tensorflow for neural networks on natural language processing ●Graph performance results using multiple layers, ​network types​ and ​learning rates ● Googlenews API
+●Use nltk and tensorflow for neural networks on natural language processing ●Graph performance results using multiple layers, ​network types​ and ​learning rates ● we used Googlenews API to pull articles
-●YahooFinance
-● we used training a 2D-convolutional neural network
+● we used YahooFinance to pull stock data and articles ● we used training a 2D-convolutional neural network
-● we used Loughran-McDonald Master Dictionary to get sentiment ● We made new class stockscurb to collect, organized data for the assets.
+● we used Loughran-McDonald Master Dictionary to get sentiments ● We made new class stockscurb to collect, organized data for the assets.